Bayesian luminosity function estimation in multi-depth datasets with selection effects: A case study for $3<z<5$ Lyman $\alpha$ emitters: Summary and conclusions

-We presented a hierarchical Bayesian model to constrain the shape of the LF, accounting for the selection effects of different surveys, such as completeness, luminosity limits, and limited sky coverage.
-By combining heterogeneous data to fully exploit the constraining power of the wide dynamical range spanned by all diverse available surveys, this approach provides a robust way to determine the parameters describing the underlying population of sources, once a functional form (e.g., a Schechter function) is assumed.
-In addition, the model incorporates measurement uncertainties on the physical properties associated with each source (e.g., luminosity).
+We have presented a hierarchical Bayesian model to constrain the shape of the LF, accounting for the selection effects of different surveys, such as completeness, luminosity limits, and limited sky coverage.
+By combining heterogeneous data to fully exploit the constraining power of the wide dynamical range spanned by all diverse available surveys, this approach provides a robust way to determine the parameters of the underlying population of sources, once a functional form (e.g. a Schechter function) is assumed.
+In addition, the model incorporates measurement uncertainties on the physical properties associated with each source (e.g. luminosity).

-While this model is very general and can be applied to describing the distribution of any extensive quantity for a class of astrophysical objects, in this work, we focused on the case study of establishing the LF of galaxies.
-In particular, we applied our framework to derive the LF of LAEs using data from four large MUSE surveys, ranging from ultradeep observations ($\gtrsim 90$ hr) over small areas ($\lesssim 1$ arcmin$^2$) to shallower exposures ($\lesssim 5$ hr) over much larger fields ($\gtrsim 20$ arcmin$^2$).
+While this model is very general and can be applied to describe the distribution of any extensive quantity for a class of astrophysical object, in this work we focused on the case study of establishing the LF of galaxies.
+In particular, we applied our framework to derive the LF of LAEs using data from four large MUSE surveys, ranging from ultra-deep observations ($\gtrsim 90$ hr) over small areas ($\lesssim 1$ arcmin$^2$) to shallower exposures ($\lesssim 5$ hr) over much larger fields ($\gtrsim 20$ arcmin$^2$).
 When combined, these surveys account for nearly $500$~hr of MUSE observing time.
-Before applying the model to real data, we validate its performance using mock catalogs, assessing its ability to recover the input parameters, and investigating how both statistical uncertainties on the inferred parameters depend on the properties of the input surveys.
+Before applying the model to real data, we validated its performance using mock catalogues, assessing its ability to recover the input parameters and investigating how statistical uncertainties on the inferred parameters depend on the properties of the input surveys.

-We summarize our main conclusions as follows: \begin{itemize} \item The hierarchical Bayesian model developed in this work incorporates several key points of novelty for the estimate of the LF: it enables the combination of multi-depth surveys, each characterized by its own selection effects \citep[see e.g.][]{Mandel2019}; it explicitly treats the normalization factor as a free parameter of the underlying population, accounting for it through a Poisson term in the likelihood; and includes measurement uncertainties on the observed properties (e.g., the galaxies' luminosity).
+We summarize our main conclusions as follows: \begin{itemize} \item The hierarchical Bayesian model developed in this work incorporates several novel key points for the estimate of the LF: It enables the combination of multi-depth surveys, each characterized by its own selection effects \citep[see e.g.][]{Mandel2019}.
+It explicitly treats the normalization factor as a free parameter of the underlying population, accounting for it through a Poisson term in the likelihood, and includes measurement uncertainties on the observed properties (e.g. the galaxies' luminosity).